Body found near McGrath State Beach in Oxnard matches Description of Missing Boy

 VENTURA COUNTY, Calif. – The Los Angeles Police Department (LAPD) and Federal Bureau of Investigation (FBI) have located a body near the Santa Clara Riverbed by McGrath State Beach in Oxnard.

-According to a statement by the LAPD, 13-year-old Omar Hernandez was reported missing by his family on Sunday, March 30th after failing to returning home from visiting a friend in Lancaster, CA.
+According to a statement by the LAPD, 13-year-old Omar Hernandez was reported missing by his family on Sunday, March 30th after failing to return home from visiting a friend in Lancaster, CA.

 On Tuesday, the investigation of the boy's disappearance was taken over by LAPD's Robbery-Homicide Division, and undisclosed information led them to an area of interest in the city of Oxnard.

+FBI Public Affairs Specialist Laura Eimiller told your News Channel the FBI was assisting a law enforcement agency with an investigation along Harbor Boulevard between Oxnard and Ventura.

-KCAL reports that during a foot search in a small woodland area along N. Harbor Boulevard on Wednesday, authorities found a body matching the description of the missing teen.
+It appears the body found matches the description of the missing teen.

-LAPD has yet to confirm the identity of the body, and the cause of death remains undetermined.
+The LAPD is still working to confirm the identity of the body, and the cause of death.

-Ventura County Sheriff shared that the response is a joint LAPD/FBI action.
-Earlier Wednesday afternoon, FBI agents could be seen setting up perimeter tape, helicopters were in the area, as well as vehicles with warning lights engaged.
+Ventura County Sheriff's Department described the response as a joint LAPD/FBI action.

+Before the closed Harbor Blvd to remove the remains FBI agents and other officers could be seen setting up yellow caution tape to keep people out of the area.

 This is an ongoing investigation and Your News Channel will have more information as it becomes available.